eob/researchy/README.md

 ---------------

-When you begin an experiment, Researchy records the status of the git
-repository: your current branch, and the number of untracked and modified files you have open.
+When you begin an experiment, Researchy records the status of the git repository in your experiment notebook.
+This includes current branch and the number of untracked and modified files you have open.

 Researchy will complain (in the log file) if you have any uncommitted or untracked changes: a good experiment is tied to a reproducible state in the